-1.5.2.4.5 TOE function access control
+1.5.2.4.3 TOE function access control

-For Control Panel users, the TOE controls access to Control Panel applications using Permission Sets and, optionally, sign-in methods (authentication databases).
+For Control Panel users, the TOE controls access to Control Panel applications (e.g., Email) using Permission Sets and, optionally, sign-in methods (authentication databases).
 Permission Sets act as User Roles to determine if the user can perform a function controlled by permissions.